ssvlabs/ssv/docs/DEV_GUIDE.md

      PasswordFile: /path/to/your/file
     ```
    In this approach, the private key is not only encoded but also encrypted, adding an extra layer of security.
-   To generate the encrypted keystore file, run the ./bin/ssvnode generate-operator-keys command with the --encrypted=true flag.
+   To generate the encrypted keystore file, run the ./bin/ssvnode generate-operator-keys command with the --password=**** flag.
    Replace <path/to/your/file> with your desired output file path for the encrypted keystore and the corresponding password file.
    This command will generate an encrypted keystore file that can be used securely in the config.yaml file.
    It's a more secure approach because the private key is not only encoded but also encrypted, adding an extra layer of security.